-If a response message includes a body, the SERVER MUST:
+If a response message includes a body, a SERVER MUST:

-- Encode this body in UTF-8; and
+• Encode this body in UTF - 8; and

-- Include the following header in the message:
+• Include the following header in the message: Content-Type: application/vnd.api+json.

-Content-Type: application/vnd.api+json.

-Note that the SERVER MUST NOT add encoding parameters to the Content-Type header in order to enable compatibility with JSON:API v1.0 and its future releases.
+SERVERS MUST NOT add encoding parameters to the Content-Type header to enable compatibility with JSON:API v1.0 and its future releases.

-A response message MUST include an appropriate HTTP status code.
+SERVERS MUST include appropriate HTTP status codes in their response messages.